Southern Carrier language

-Southern Carrier, Lower Carrier or locally known as Dakelh is an endangered dialect group of the Athabaskan Carrier language of British Columbia, Canada.
+Southern Carrier, Lower Carrier or locally Dakelh is an endangered dialect group of the Athabaskan Carrier language of British Columbia, Canada.

+Classification

+Dialects

 The dialects belonging to Southern Carrier roughly correspond to those to the south of Fort St. James.
 The group is divided into two subgroups, Fraser/Nechakoh and Blackwater which are further subdivided into individual dialects.

 The Fraser/Nechakoh subdivision of Southern Carrier includes the Lheidli, Saik'uz, Nadleh, Nautey, Stelakoh, Stoney Creek, Prince George and Cheslatta dialects.
 The Blackwater division includes the Anahim Lake, Red Bluff, Nazko, Kluskus, and Ulkatcho dialects.